 Is Xanthan Gum Safe for Dogs?

-What do you think, can dogs eat Xanthan Gum?
 Most commercial dog foods contain Xanthan Gum as a useful constituent in them.
 If such additives had proved to be unsafe for dogs, they must have been restricted by now.
-However, whether you should include Xanthan Gum in dog foods is a controversial topic.
+However, whether you should feed Xanthan Gum in dog foods is a controversial topic.

 While speaking from a nutritional perspective, Xanthan Gum does not provide specific nutrients or calories.
 Nevertheless, you should know that one tablespoon of Xanthan Gum contains around seven grams of indigestible fiber.